-Sage Ryan, the No. 1 safety in the nation, had an important decision to make.
+Sage Ryan, the No. 2 safety in the nation according to the 247Sports Composite, had an important decision to make.
 After significant interest from a myriad of schools, he narrowed down his top two choices to the Alabama Crimson Tide and LSU Tigers.
 The Clemson Tigers were thought to be a contender for his services, too, but they would finish in third place in this race.

 These exceptional college football programs all got their chance to roster one of the best defensive backs in all of high school football.
 Ryan received offers from Auburn, Baylor, Colorado, Florida State, Georgia, Kansas, Louisiana, Michigan, Ole Miss, TCU, Tennessee, and Texas as well.

 At the end of the day, however, LSU won the battle, and there’s no doubt a strong family connection helped.

 Ryan’s cousin is Kevin Faulk, the former LSU and NFL running back who is currently the running backs coach of the Tigers.